nftblackmagic/web3cdn/README.md

 For example, the website wants to interact with smart contract 0x13BD972B0bfaefC9538a43c1FDA11D71C720cD47 in mainnet.
 It's not a proxy contract.
 And it's on etherum goerli testnet.

 PS: In this example, we get ABI from an API call.
 But not all abi can be found from API call.
-Add ABI=[... put your own abi here to make sure script can work]
+Add ABI=[... put your own abi here] to make sure script work
 ```
 <script> CONTRACT_ADDRESS="0xCA127e07Ce57c78eF0C739F268A437e76c66e0F1"
 LOGIC_ADDRESS="0xCA127e07Ce57c78eF0C739F268A437e76c66e0F1"